emeinhardt/pointed-word/README.md

  - 0 or more background sequences of context, subject to the restriction that there are no consecutive pairs of contexts.

-An **unpointed word** is a pointed word that has no points, and consists only of a single (possibly empty) context.
+An **unpointed word** is a pointed word with no points, and consists only of a single (possibly empty)
+context: *abbaxaaa* is an example of an unpointed word.

 We can transform an unpointed word *w*, *|w| = n* into a **singly-pointed word** by specifying an index *0 ≤ i ≤ n -1* to become a point:

  - *point 4 abbaxaaa = abba>x<aaa*

+(For the purpose of documentation, the metalinguistic symbols *>* and *<* surround a symbol if it is "pointed".)

 A **singly-pointed word** over *a* is a sequence of: